Division Chair: Margaret Brown, AICP, CNU-A

-Margaret Wallace Brown is a recognized expert on planning and urban design matters.
+Margaret Brown is a recognized expert on planning and urban design matters.
 She currently advises public and private entities on innovative housing, transportation and urban planning initiatives.
 Previously she was Director of the City of Houston’s Planning & Development Department where she oversaw the City’s land-development and neighborhood planning functions, including historic preservation and the City’s GIS office.
-In her tenure as director, she successfully completed code changes bringing forth a greater variety of housing and mobility options that encourage walkability and livability.
-This position capped a 38-year public-service career with the City.
-Prior to that she was with Interfin Corporation, a Houston development company.

-Ms. Brown serves the American Planning Association as Chair of the City Planning & Management Division and as Director of Finance for the Women & Planning Division.
+Margaret serves the American Planning Association as Chair of the City Planning & Management Division and as Treasurer for the Women & Planning Division.

 She received a Bachelor of Science degree in Architecture from the University of Houston and has been named a Hines College of Architecture and Design Distinguished Alumna.